 THE 255 Acting for Musical Theatre I: Delves into textual/lyric analysis and history and context of different writing styles (including classical aria, 19th-century patter song, American standard, and Broadway and West End musical).
-Prerequisite: consent.
+Prerequisite: THE 133 or consent.